Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 ## Ignoring Pylint Checkers

 There are three ways to ignore pylint checkers:
-- If there is a pylint checker within your SDK that you do not think applies, or that you wish to ignore for that specific scenario (i.e protected-access) you can locally ignore on either the specific line of the warning with a comment `# pylint:disable=protected-access`, or if it appears multiple times within a file you can ignore all related warnings in that file by putting the disable comment at the top of the file.
+- If there is a pylint checker within your SDK that you do not think applies, or that you wish to ignore for that specific scenario (i.e protected-access) you can locally ignore it on the specific line of the warning with the comment `# pylint:disable=protected-access`.
+If a pylint warning appears multiple times within a file you can ignore all related warnings in that file by putting the disable comment at the top of the file.
 - Another way to disable a pylint checker is by putting in under the `disable` list in the `pylintrc` file.
 This should only happen if the checker is giving too many false positives, or is not applicable to our general library.
 Any additions to the pylintrc file should be discussed beforehand.
 - (Not Recommended) The last way to disable a checker is by ignoring the entire package in the [environment_exclusions.py](https://github.com/Azure/azure-sdk-for-python/blob/main/tools/azure-sdk-tools/ci_tools/environment_exclusions.py) or as a temporary fix ignoring parts of the package via the pylintrc `ignore-paths` option.

-### Updating Pylint Checker Plugin
+## Pylint Warnings and Where to Find Them

-Info on the custom pylint checkers [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/pylint-guidelines-checker)
+Info on the custom pylint checkers [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/pylint-guidelines-checker).

 The custom pylint checkers in addition to being a part of the CI pipeline are also integrated into ApiView and will show as warnings there.